Available with Network Analyst license.

 - On the Closest Facility tab,

-in the Travel Settings group, for the Facilities text box, increase the value to 3.
+in the Travel Settings group, in the Facilities text box, increase the value to 3.

 The closest facility solver will search for a maximum of three hospitals from the accident site.